AdobeDocs/experience-manager-65.de-DE/help/sites-authoring/editing-page-properties.md

    ![screen_shot_2018-03-22at095740](assets/screen_shot_2018-03-22at095740.png)

 1. Select **Open Properties** and a dailog will open allowing you to edit the properties, sorted by the appropriate tab.
-Außerdem sind rechts in der Symbolleiste auch folgende Schaltflächen verfügbar:
+Die folgenden Schaltflächen stehen rechts in der Symbolleiste zur Verfügung:

    * **Abbrechen**
    * **Speichern und schließen**